Australian High Commission

 Notarial Services Disclaimer: Notice to Clients

-Please ensure that the documents relating to notarial services you require from the High Commission / Consulates are presented in the correct form, and that you provide the correct instructions to our staff (for example, on how your signature must be witnssed on the documents).
+Please ensure that the documents relating to notarial services you require from the High Commission / Consulates are presented in the correct form, and that you provide the correct instructions to our staff (for example, on how your signature must be witnessed on the documents).

 Please check with the requesting organisation to find out which service you require (for example, whether you need a certified true copy of a document or an authentication).